-Warming, earthy, sweet and perfect for the Autumn and Winter season.
-This apple sidecar is a seasonal and delicious twist on a cocktail classic.
+This Apple Sidecar is a warming, earthy, sweet and a perfect drink for the autumn and winter season.
+A seasonal and delicious twist on a cocktail classic with delicious flavors of orange, apple, sage and nutmeg.

 - 5 ounces whiskey